Health and Safety policy

 - Co-operating with Gallery management so as to enable its responsibilities under the Health and Safety at Work Act to be carried out.

-- Ensuring that at all times full use is made of appropriate safety devices and protective equipment as per the relevant risk assessment.
+- Ensuring that at all times full use is made of appropriate safety systems/devices and protective equipment as per the relevant risk assessment.

 - Reporting to their line manager as a matter of urgency any unsafe or unhealthy systems of work, unsafe or unhealthy working conditions and damage to plant machinery or equipment.